autowarefoundation/autoware_tools/map/autoware_lanelet2_divider/README.md

 This is a lanelet2 tile generator tool for Autoware dynamic lanelet2 map loading feature.

-Working principal of this tool is sequentally:
+Working principal of this tool is sequentially:

 - Take the inputs from the user
 - Generate square grids according to the input MGRS grid